divyanshimanral/Front_end_interview_prep/JavaScript/jsquestions_asked_in_interview.md

 # What is event loop in javascript?

-**Javascript is a single threaded, non-blocking, asynchronous and concurrent.
+**Javascript is a single threaded, non-blocking, asynchronous and concurrent language.
 It has a call stack, a heap, an event loop, a callback queue and some other api's and stuff**

-<h3 style="color: yellow; text-align: center;">the call stack (single threaded programming language)</h3>
+<h3 style="color: yellow; text-align: center;">One call stack (single threaded programming language)</h3>

 **<h3 style="color: red; text-align:center;">one thread == one call stack == one thing at a time</h3>**